miken22/ParallelPlanner/README.md

 # NOTE:
-As of November 2018 this project is undergoing a major refactor to update the codebase to modern C++ conventions, to practice my development skills, and to demonstrate the improvement in my development skills since completing my undergrad.
+As of November 2018 this project is undergoing a major refactor to update the codebase to modern C++ conventions and to practice my C++ development.
-=

 # ParallelPlanner
 An openMP implementation for an automated planner for tasks represented using the SAS+ formulation.